How hot does it need to be for schools to close?

 According to the government’s Health and Safety Executive (HSE), schools must follow the same health and safety laws for indoor temperatures as workplaces.

-There is not currently any law around maximum working temperatures - though the World Health Organisation recommends a maximum temperature of 24C.
+There is no law around maximum working temperatures - though the World Health Organisation recommends a maximum temperature of 24C.

 But, employers do have a legal obligation to ensure that the temperature in the workplace is “reasonable”, as outlined by the Workplace (Health, Safety and Welfare) Regulations 1992.